 Unlike with many other genres, city building games can often play better here than on other consoles.
-Between the touch screen and unique controls, you can get closer to the mouse and keyboard experience.
-This can be a lot better than the funky control schemes that have plagued the genre on consoles.
+Between the touch screen and unique controls, you can get closer to the mouse and keyboard experience, which can be a lot better than the funky control schemes that have plagued the genre on traditional consoles.

 This list is going to run through the best city building games on Switch.
 We’ll go in reverse order, finishing with the most impressive city builders on the Switch – but don’t skip straight to the end, there are some real diamonds along the way.

 9. Mini Motorways